sarsavira/SQAwrittenChallenge/README.md

 | Severity | How bad |
 | Priority | How urgent |
 | Status | Will be explain in diagram below |
-> The document example will be explained as I answer `Q4 Bug Report` question.
-Bear with me please.
+> The document I submitted also follow this structure.

 *Status or Bug Journey*
 The status name can be vary depends on team aggreement.
 But the basic one is `Open`, `Assigned`, `Deferred`, `Resolved`, `Reopen`, and `Closed` as you can see below